1. Getting start creating WAPT packages

 WAPT.forget_packages('tis-scratch')

-… informs WAPT to forget tis-scratch on the selected computer.
+Command forget_packages informs the WAPT Agent to forget a WAPT package on the selected computer.

 Hint